 Location: En route to Grenada

-Today began as any other day, with nearly 16 tired voices chanting the chorus to Whats Up by 4 Non Blondes.
+Today began like any other day, with nearly 16 tired voices chanting the chorus to Whats Up by 4 Non Blondes.

 Some forward thinkers, such as Will and Zac, took their free time in the morning to run get a final shore meal at the French restaurant in the slipway.